LeaKaftan/leakaftan/content/research/index.md

 "The Rhyme and Reason of Rebel Support: Exploring European Voters' Attitudes Towards Dissident MPs", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil, _Political Science Research and Methods_

-### Current working papers

-_title hidden for review_, together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil, forthcoming with _European Journal of Political Research_
+"Voices of the Party Base: How Supporters Want Their Established Parties to Respond to New Parties", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil, _European Journal of Political Research_

 ## Decentralization and Electoral Geographies -- finished